OCLS Storytellers provide ongoing programs for children throughout the community each month.

 Library programs are designed to educate, inform, and entertain.
 If you are interested in presenting a program for the Orange County Library System, please fill out our Program Proposal form.
 Subscribe to our podcasts or RSS feeds for additional library programming information or view our press releases.

 During this 4-week program, students will meet once each week to prepare for the U.S. Naturalization(Citizenship) Test and Interview.
 To be eligible for U.S. Naturalization, you must be able to read, write, and speak basic English.
 Registration is required.
-To register, you can do so online, call 407-835-7323 begin_of_the_skype_highlighting 407-835-7323 end_of_the_skype_highlighting or stop by any of our locations.
-This program is for adult learners, and is available for free to Orange County district resident cardholders, Fee cardholders, and Orange County Property Owner cardholders.
-If you do not have a card or have a different type of card, please call 407-835-7323 or stop by any of our locations for more information.
+To register, you can do so online, call 407-835-7323 or stop by any of our locations. this program is for adult learners, and is available for free to Orange County district resident cardholders, Fee cardholders, and Orange County Property Owner cardholders.
+If you do not have a card or have a different kind of card, please call 407-835-7323 or stop by any of our locations for more information.
 Any person requiring special accommodations to participate in a class or program due to a disability may arrange for reasonable accommodations by contacting the location at which the event is held at least seven days prior to the event.

 Join us the first Tuesday of every month at 6 p.m. for a lively discussion.
 This month's selection is The Almost Moon by Alice Sebold.
 For years Helen Knightly has given her life to others: to her haunted mother, to her enigmatic father, to her husband and now grown children.
 When she finally crosses a terrible boundary, her life comes rushing in at her in a way she never could have imagined.
 Unfolding over the next twenty-four hours, this searing, fast-paced novel explores the complex ties between mothers and daughters, wives and lovers, the meaning of devotion, and the line between love and hate.